LordSnoosh/SEIR2222/work/w09/d4/deploy-django-heroku.md

 - Open a terminal in VS Code: `ctrl + backtick`

-- Make sure that the `master` branch is checked out
+- Make sure that the `main` branch is checked out

 ### Heroku Account & Toolbelt